-of the student body.
+Whereas the kitchens look after the body of the College residents, the Chaplain, the Revd Canon Dr Simon Iones, and his team look after the soul of the student body.
 At the end of Hilary term, all but about 15 undergraduates had gone home, though about 80 graduate students remained.
-'Early on, a few people were selfisolating, so the welfare team checked in on them each day the look after the body of the College residents, the Chaplain, the Revd Canon team look after the soul kitchens and made sure they had what they needed.
+'Early on, a few people were selfisolating, so the welfare team checked in on them each day and made sure they had what they needed.
 Then we set up online resources: things that we would normally have done in person, we moved online, such as yoga and other activities.'